ajanicij/hashnode-code/2023-10-02-text-files/README.md

 we have a bug.

-In case of opening a file, if a file is not found or our program is not authorised to open it, it should not panic but rather display an error message and exit (or not, depending on what we want to do in the program).
+In case of opening a file, if a file is not found or our program is not authorized to open it, it should not panic but rather display an error message and exit (or not, depending on what we want to do in the program).

-For example, instead of called unwrap, we can do this:
+For example, instead of calling unwrap, we can do this:

 ```
     let file = match File::open(file_path) {